 Custom orthotics are shoe inserts that help realign the foot to function in a more efficient position by relying on precision contour to control the foot mechanics so there is less arch pressure unlike an off-the-shelf arch support.
 Orthotics allow people to stand, walk, and run more efficiently and comfortably.

-At the Ankle & Foot Clinic of Everett we prescribe orthotic devices to control abnormal walking patterns, to slow the progression of conditions such as bunions or flatfoot, and often for patients following surgery.
+At the Ankle & Foot Clinics Northwest we prescribe orthotic devices to control abnormal walking patterns, to slow the progression of conditions such as bunions or flatfoot, and often for patients following surgery.

 There are various orthotic styles and materials available.
 Our goal is to make devices out of the best possible materials so they will last as long as possible without losing their shape and correction.

 The functional orthotic device is designed to balance the foot and control function, is often composed of a durable material such as polypropylene plastic or carbon fiber, and is used primarily for walking, running, or work shoes.
 Such orthotics are made from a plaster cast of the foot.